DemonDaddy22/web-dev/README.md

 -   [Facebook Strings](/JustJS/FacebookStrings) -> Implement a function that takes an array of name strings, and returns a string formatted like Facebook's likes system.

 -   [Bracket Pattern](/JustJS/BracketPattern) -> Implement a function that takes a string containing brackets, braces and/or parentheses, and returns a boolean value indicating whether the input pattern is balanced or not.

+-   [Split Into Pairs](/JustJS/SplitIntoPairs) -> Implement a function that takes a string parameter, and returns an array containing pairs of characters.
+If last item has only 1 character, complete it with an underscore.